skylersaleh/SkyEmu/README.md

 It supports most common Game Boy and Game Boy Color games audio and save states.

-It can be played here: https://skylersaleh.github.io/SkyBoy/SkyBoy.html
+It can be played here: https://skylersaleh.github.io/SkyBoy/

 Drag a rom in to load it.

 Controls:
-- DPad: WASD
+- WASD: DPad
 - J: A button
 - K: B button
 - ': Select button